 Bl Prop of Rel

-Table 2: Effects of modifying recidivism risk levels for release on measures relative racial differences in rates of being held and rates of being released and proportion black defendants make up of persons held and persons released – violent offenses
+Table 2: Effects of modifying recidivism risk levels for release on relative racial differences in rates of being held and rates of being released and proportions black defendants make up of persons held and persons released – violent offenses.

 Number Whites Below